devops329/devops/instruction/recovery/recovery.md

 ![Snapshots](snapshots.png)

-When you click on the snapshot, you can see all of the details and select the option to `Restore snapshot`.
+When you click on the snapshot, you can see all the details and select the option to `Restore snapshot`.

 ![Restore snapshot](restoreSnapshot.png)